HuandongChang/ZeroSumGame/README.md

 Authors: Huandong Chang, Eamon Worden, Ruizhe Fu, Kory Rosen

 ## Implementation
 We build a distributed system with server and client for this game.
-In addition, since we have two users and allow users to communicate with each other, threads and thread synchronization are used to make it possible.
+In addition, since we have two users and allow users to communicate with each other, threads and thread synchronization are used.

 Server: Server generates the board, calculate gain & loss, and pass messages between users.